Frequently Asked Questions on accommodation

 I am starting my studies in January/February, is there reserved accommodation for me?

-Please note: reserved accommodation for Degree students is only available for students who start end of August (Fall semester).
-If you start end of January (Spring semester), please take a look at the private market webpage.
+Reserved accommodation for Degree students is only available for students who start end of August (Fall semester).
+If you start end of January (Spring semester), please take a look at the Private Market webpage.

 Should I book a room without seeing it first?